Hi! My name is Elaine, and I am the creator of this website and the author of The Family Cruise Companion’s Guide to Cruising With Kids.

 Both of my children received their first passports before their first birthdays.
-(They are now ages 11 and 6.)
-In the past 10 years, we have sailed on 25 family cruises (& counting), and have been able to visit much of the globe by cruise ship.
-With itineraries that included Europe (Spain, France, Italy, Montenegro, Croatia ), the Caribbean (including Cuba, Jamaica, Aruba, Bonaire, Curacao, Virgin Islands, the Bahamas, Cozumel, St. Martin/St. Maarten, Grenada, Barbados, St. Lucia, Antigua and Puerto Rico), South and Central America (Panama, Venezuela, Costa Rica, Argentina, Uruguay, Chile ), Asia (China, Hong Kong, Thailand, Vietnam, Singapore, India ), Australia, New Zealand, the islands of the South Pacific (including Fiji, Vanuatu, and New Caledonia), and the Middle East (Oman and the UAE).
-For us, cruising has been a very fun, convenient and efficient way to see lots of the world.
+We have now sailed on 30+ family cruises (& counting), and have been able to visit much of the globe by cruise ship.
+With itineraries that included Europe (Spain, France, Italy, Montenegro, Croatia, Greece ), the Caribbean (including Cuba, Jamaica, Aruba, Bonaire, Curacao, Virgin Islands, the Bahamas, Cozumel, St. Martin/St. Maarten, Grenada, Barbados, St. Lucia, Antigua, and Puerto Rico), South and Central America (Panama, Venezuela, Costa Rica, Argentina, Uruguay, Chile ), Asia (China, Hong Kong, Thailand, Vietnam, Singapore, India ), Australia, New Zealand, the islands of the South Pacific (including Fiji, Vanuatu, and New Caledonia), and the Middle East (Oman and the UAE).
+For us, cruising has been a very fun, convenient, and efficient way to see lots of the world.

 I hope that this forum and the information it provides can help your family enjoy exploring the world of cruise vacations as well.
 For timely updates, please join our mailing list.